Part of my NixOS migration series

 The solution

-The fix involves two tools working together:
+The fix involves three tools working together:

 Installation